Planche Lean Tutorial – The Best Planche Progression Exercise

 Mobility Exercises

-Mobility, and especially wrist mobility is extremely important.
+Mobility, and especially wrist mobility, is extremely important.
 We highly recommend you practice mobility exercises, including for your wrists beside your actual workouts.
 The Planche is part-mobility exercise either way, requiring both strength, agility and balance.
-Mobility exercises will not only help prevent injury; it will also help speed up your Planche progress and indeed the progress towards the full Planche Hold.
+Mobility exercises will not only help prevent injury; they will also help speed up your Planche progress and indeed the progress towards the full Planche Hold.

 The Best Planche Program